A Calm Place For Emotional Healing

 If this is something you recognize —

-feeling pulled into other people’s emotions, or losing track of your own — therapy (trauma-informed talk therapy or EMDR) can be a place to understand that pattern more clearly.
+feeling pulled into other people’s emotions or losing track of your own — therapy can be a place to understand what’s happening underneath that experience.

-To develop a different kind of awareness, and a way of staying connected without becoming overwhelmed.
+And to develop a different kind of awareness, and a way of staying connectedwithout becoming overwhelmed.

-If you’re curious what that might feel like for you, you’re welcome to reach out.
+If you’re curious what that might feel like for you, you’re welcome to reach out for a free consultation.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.